The Inferno Shell

 }

-Now we can wrap up the network functions and the chat function in a shell script, to finish off the little demo:
+chat function in a shell script, to finish off the little demo:

 #!/dis/sh